 - 7 What Damages Are Available for My Supermarket Injury in Florida?

-- 9 Reach Out to Our Miami Supermarket Injury Lawyer Today
+- 9 Reach Out to Our Miami Premises Liability Lawyer Today

-How Can Lavent Law Help Me After a Supermarket Injury in Miami, FL?
+How Can Lavent Law Personal Injury Lawyer Help Me After a Supermarket Injury in Miami, FL?

-At Lavent Law, Boris Lavent stands apart from other personal injury attorneys.
+At Lavent Law Personal Injury Lawyer, Boris Lavent stands apart from other personal injury attorneys.

 Boris Lavent is an award-winning personal injury attorney who has been recognized as one of National Trial Lawyers Top 40 Under 40.
 Boris gives each client’s case his personal attention and even meets with clients in their homes.

-At Lavent Law, Boris Lavent focuses exclusively on personal injury claims.
+At Lavent Law Personal Injury Lawyer, Boris Lavent focuses exclusively on personal injury claims.

-Here’s what you can expect if you hire Lavent Law to handle your case:
+Here’s what you can expect if you hire Lavent Law Personal Injury Lawyer to handle your case:

 - Personal communication.
 Each client receives Boris Lavent’s cell phone number.
 If he cannot take your call, he will call back within a day.
 You will always be aware of your case’s status, and you can always ask questions if you need more information.